berNy92k/Snowboard4HumansWebApp_DB/README.md

 -

 ##### 4.2.3 Homepage - Navigation Bar - part 2
-When admin press one of the button (skis, ski boots, ski poles, ski goggles, ski gloves, thermoactive clothing) it will load new page with 4 options:
+When admin press one of the button (snowboards, snowboards shoes, snowboards bindings, snowboards gloves, snowboards helmets, thermoactive clothing) it will load new page with 4 options:

 - All 'xx'